 The responsibility of passing on the faith to a young person begins first and foremost with his or her family, particularly the parents.
 St. John Paul II wrote that catechesis within the family has “a special character, which is in a sense irreplaceable” (Familiaris Consortio 68).
 Though the teenage years are often characterized as a time of rebellion from the family, the ‘National Study of Youth and Religion’ found that a young person is more likely than not to reflect the religiosity of his or her parents.
 Parents are the hinge-point of successfully and consistently reaching most teens.
 It is therefore essential that those in youth ministry understand their role is to provide support, empower, and partner with families.

 What does it mean to serve in a diverse parish?
-Ethnic diversity has always been at the heart of the Church, “Here there cannot be Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free man, but Christ is all, and in all.”
-(Colossians 3:11) This workshop explores how to navigate the multicultural reality that many parish programs experience, so that we can effectively bring the love of Christ to each person and help all within the community feel a part of the Body of Christ.
-In doing so, fostering a respect for the dignity of each person, and honoring the pivotal importance of family culture, and making the effort to grow in intercultural competence become key highlights in any successfully ministry approach.
+Ethnic diversity has always been at the heart of the Church: “Here there cannot be Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free man, but Christ is all, and in all” (Colossians 3:11).
+This workshop explores how to navigate the multicultural reality that many parish programs experience, so that we can effectively bring the love of Christ to each person and help all within the community feel a part of the Body of Christ.
+In doing so, fostering a respect for the dignity of each person, and honoring the pivotal importance of family culture, and making the effort to grow in intercultural competence become key highlights in any successful ministry approach.